-The Group records an allowance for expected credit loss (ECL) based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Group expects to receive.
+The Group records an allowance for expected credit losses (ECL) based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Group expects to receive.
 The difference is then discounted at an approximation to the asset's original effective interest rate.

-Trade Receivables.
-For trade receivables, the Group has applied the simplified approach in measuring ECL.

-Simplified approach requires that ECL should always be based on the lifetime ECL.
-The Group has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment and an assessment of both the current as well as the forecast direction of conditions at the reporting date, including time value of money where appropriate.
+For trade receivables, the Company has applied the simplified approach and has calculated ECL based on the lifetime ECL.
+The Company has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.